microbialinformatics/microbialinformatics.github.io/slides/Lecture01.md

 * High-level programming language
 * Many people from sociology to molecular biology are using and developing; you can too!
 * The Comprehensive R Archive Network (CRAN)

 ---

+## Possible applications for your research
+* Data processing pipeline
+* Convert ODs from a plate reader to growth curve characteristics
+* Primer design
+*

+---